sowmyamanusri/scala-api-group-project/README.md

 - Add a book
 - Update a book

-As well as the scala code it's worth having a look at the [routes](conf/routes) file as well.
-Can you see where the routes for the books are configured....
+As well as the scala code, it's worth having a look at the [routes](conf/routes) file as well.

+Can you see where the routes for the books are configured? 🤔

+Here is a bit more detail on the [play framework HTTP routing](https://www.playframework.com/documentation/2.8.x/ScalaRouting)

+Feel free to share your thoughts or ask questions in your cohort Slack channel 🙌

 ### 📘 Task 2: Implement the following User Story with tests.